Home » Salads » Vietnamese chicken salad with chili lime dressing (Goi Gá)

 If you love this recipe, please give it 5 stars!

-I hope you love this spicy Thai chicken salad as much as we do!
+I hope you love this Vietnamese chicken salad recipe as much as we do!
 Please consider rating and/or commenting.

 Your shares help this site to grow and I appreciate it so much.
 Do you know someone who would like this?
 I’d love it if you would share it on Facebook or pin it to your favorite recipe board.